simplyEngineering/ESP32-and-Horticulture/README.md

 For the purpose of this exercise a field operation was set up with the cooperation of a local tomato grower having  polytunnels scattered over a large area.
-A typical polytunnel configuration and outbuiding:
+A typical on-site polytunnel and outbuiding configuration:

 <image src = "https://github.com/simplyEngineering/ESP32-and-Horticulture/blob/main/typical%20small%20scale%20tunnel%20setup.s.jpg" width = "75%">